 - Open up room for Flexible pipe manufacturers to offer installation services as well

 - May result in a very significant reduction of project costs

 Cost & Price Analysis

-Day rates for pipe-laying vessels range from $150k to $500k per day, depending on a variety of factors, such as project duration, time of the year, the appetite for risk and jobs, fleet amortization and utilization, availability of roll-over projects and relationship with customers.
+Day rates for pipe-laying vessels range from $150k to $500k per day, depending on a variety of factors, such as vessel type, project duration, time of the year, the appetite for risk and jobs, fleet amortization and utilization, availability of roll-over projects and relationship with customers.
 Derrick lay barge (aka anchored vessels) are significantly lower prices when compared to DP vessels.

 - Day rates for bareboat charters are around 50% of 2014 prices levels ( IHS)

 - EPCI costs for platforms and subsea infrastructure are down by 20-30% ( Rystad Energy)

 - Total average direct operating cost of the pipe-laying vessel is between $150k and $350k per day, depending on size, age and equipment setup.